BrokenSource/DepthFlow/Website/docs/commands.md

 1. **Resolution**: A combination of the input image and the exported video's resolution.
 Rendering at a higher resolution than the input image will not improve quality.

 2. [**Super Sampling Anti Aliasing**](https://en.wikipedia.org/wiki/Supersampling): Rendering at a higher internal resolution and then downscaling to the output target mitigates edge artifacts and smooths them.
-The default is 1.2, and the maximum quality gains happen at 2.0, don't go above it.
+The default is 1.2, good quality with 2, best with 4, don't go above it.

 3. **Quality parameter**: The `depthflow main --quality 50` parameter defines how accurate calculating the projection's intersections are.
 A value of 0 is sufficient for subtle movements, and will create 'layers' artifacts at higher values.
 The default is 50, which is actually overkill for most cases, given how much optimized the code is.